googlemaps-samples/android-places-demos/README.md

 First download the demos by cloning this repository or downloading an archived snapshot.
 (See the options on the right hand side.)

-In Android Studio, use the "Open an existing Android Studio project", and select one of the demo directories (`demo-kotlin`, `demo-java`, or `compat`).
+In Android Studio, use the "Open an existing Android Studio project", and select one of the demo directories (`demo-kotlin` or `demo-java`).

 Alternatively use the `./gradlew build` command to build the project directly.